Saffron Walden, St Mary's Church

-Thomas Turner was a local man who once became lost in a woods after dark.
+Thomas Turner was a local man who once became lost in the woods after dark.
 He heard the bells of St Mary's ring out, and he followed the sound to safety.
-In gratitude he left money in his will to the church.
-His gift is recalled each year in the last Saturday in June, when the bells are sounded on what is known locally as Great Ringing Day.
+In gratitude, he left money in his will to the church.
+His gift is recalled each year in the last Saturday in June when the bells are sounded on what is known locally as Great Ringing Day.

 St Mary's truly is a lovely church.
 Walking into the light-filled nave is a wonderful experience, and the magnificent Perpendicular arcades are really a work of art.

 Address: Church Street, Saffron Walden, Essex, England, CB101BP

 Location: Signposted from the market place.
 Paid parking area nearby, off Castle Street or Park Lane.
 Usually open daylight hours.

 Photo Credit: David Ross and Britain Express

 Heritage Rated from 1- 5 (low to exceptional) on historic interest

 Walden Castle - 0.1 miles (Castle)

 Audley End House - 0.8 miles (Historic House)